 A Killer Website

 This is a no-brainer.
 If you want to convert your social media followers or friends into loyal customers, your product needs a home base.
 Simply put, a top-notch website includes beautiful imagery that won’t negatively impact the user’s shopping experience.
 Nowadays, you can build a website in the matter of minutes with tools like Squarespace.
 Squarespace templates leave room for customizing every part of your design; from fonts to color palettes to overall layout so you can launch your site with just a few clicks.
-There’s also Squarespace Select, a game-changing premium plan that rolls out the red carpet with personalized support, private consultations and prioritized support for emergencies.
+There’s also Squarespace Select, a game-changing premium plan that rolls out the red carpet with personalized support, private consultations and prioritized support.

 A Foolproof Online Store

 Speaking of commerce, your small business has little chance of turning a profit without an online store that can be easily navigated on the front and back end.
 Whether you’re selling services or a beauty product, you’ll need a commerce option that makes it easy to secure checkouts and provide incentives to your customers.
 Squarespace truly ups the ante not only with templates created specifically for e-commerce brands, but integrated systems that do all of the heavy lifting for you.
 I’m talking built-in tax tools and abandoned cart recovery, to name a few.

 Beyond e-commerce integration, chances are you want to implement other extensions into your website, too.
 Maybe you want to implement playlists.
 Perhaps you want to work with a specific shipping service.
 Find a website host that makes it easy to implement a wide range of services.
 For instance, Squarespace Extensions take the pressure off of managing finances, shipping, and more with the click of a few buttons.
 These include apps for cloud-based bookkeeping, overseeing shipments from one dashboard, and automated customer feedback surveys, for example.